rahma55/Breast-Cancer-Chatbot/README.md

 This is an assistant Chatbot that can help women be aware of the breast cancer, as Pink October is breast cancer awareness month.

-👩‍🔧 Create a new environment:\n
+👩‍🔧 Create a new environment: <br />

-🔸 create a new environment using the following commands (the environment name is rasa_env): conda create --name rasa_env
+🔸 create a new environment using the following commands (the environment name is rasa_env): <br />
+conda create --name rasa_env
 🔸 activate the new environment: conda activate rasa_env